aws/eks-anywhere/designs/vcenter-template-import.md

 If the user specifies the cluster spec as input, we will get most of the template configuration from there except for the name.
-If there is a name defined, we will throw an error mentioning that they have a template name defined and to remove the template name if they want to import as we want to get the name from the flag.
+If there is a name defined, we will throw an error mentioning that they have a template defined that differs from the flag and to remove the template field if they want to import as we want to get the name from the flag.
 If they choose not to specify a flag for the template name, we will default to the name that we use in the `create` command today.
 This will protect the user from making unintended changes.